 Stop Thinking So Small

-At Service Business Edge, one of the things we need to do right from the moment people come in is make them realize that they are thinking too small and start thinking bigger.
+At Service Business Growth Intensive, one of the things we need to do right from the moment people come in is make them realize that they are thinking too small and start thinking bigger.

 It’s not that you don’t have dreams of a bigger and more successful business or more time with your family, it’s often that your dreams become dampened by this small thinking and you forget how important they are to you.